Kyle Drabek: Toronto Blue Jays

-Drabek was one of the key players involved in "The Doc Deal", the trade which sent Blue Jays ace Roy Halladay to the Phillies in exchange for Drabek, Travis d'Arnaud, and Michael Taylor in early December.
+Drabek was one of the key players involved in "The Doc Deal", the trade that sent Blue Jays ace Roy Halladay to the Phillies for Drabek, Travis d'Arnaud, and Michael Taylor in early December.
 He was officially announced as a member of the Blue Jays on December 16, 2009.
-Drabek threw the second no-hitter in Double-A New Hampshire Fisher Cats history on Independence Day, 2010.
+Drabek threw the second no-hitter in Double-A New Hampshire Fisher Cats history on July 4, 2010.
 The final score was 5–0 over the New Britain Rock Cats, as he walked two and struck out three.

 Drabek was voted the 2010 Eastern League pitcher of the year.
 Drabek attributed some of his success to a more consistent delivery, for which the point of release for different pitches appeared the same to batters.
 "In the beginning, it was like I had different movements for different pitches.
 Now, everything comes the same and everything stays the same."